jslate/jslate.github.io/_posts/2017-11-16-rubyconf-and-the-greater-new-orleans-foundation.md

 <br/>
 # What is this about?

 [Matz](https://twitter.com/yukihiro_matz) says "Ruby Is Nice So We Are Nice."
 So let's be nice to our host city, the beautiful city of New Orleans!
-I talked to the lovely people at the [Greater New Orleans Foundation](https://www.gnof.org) and they would really appreciate our support.
+I talked to the lovely people at the [Greater New Orleans Foundation](https://www.gnof.org), a [Guidestar Gold rated](https://www.guidestar.org/profile/72-0408921) charity, and they would really appreciate our support.

 There are two specific funds the recommended: